Omrai629/InPay-Finance-Application-using-Figma-UI-UX-Design-/README.md

 3) unsplash
 4) Vectary 3d

-This application consists of 3 onboarding pages , followed by signin/signup page and an interactive home page with the menu on the lft side of the home page.Users can view their savings , recent transactions and their details on the application
+This application consists of 3 onboarding pages , followed by signin/signup page and an interactive home page with the menu on the left side of the home page.Users can view their savings , recent transactions and their details on the application

+View the prototype file video to get a better understanding of the app.